git-bug/git-bug/README.md

 - **integrates with your tooling**: use the UI you like (CLI, terminal, web) or integrate with your existing tools through the CLI or the GraphQL API
 - **bridges to other bug trackers**: use [bridges](#bridges) to import and export to other trackers.

-:construction: This is now more than a proof of concept, but still not fully stable.
-Expect dragons and unfinished business. :construction:

 ## Help needed!

 This project has grown bigger than I can handle by myself, especially with a day job.
 I'm looking for people to help on or maintain part of it: